Philosophy Course: Introduction to Stoicism

 • Reason and virtue in a complex world

-• Founders: Zeno of Citium, Cleanthes, and Chrysippus
+• The founders of Stoicism: Zeno of Citium, Cleanthes and Chrysippus

 • The development of Stoicism from ancient Greece to the present

-• The tripartite structure: physics, logic, and ethics
+• The Stoic framework of physics, logic and ethics

 Week 2: The Stoic worldview